 - App-specific settings, such as Maps, distance and units

-- Health and fitness data like history, achievements and user-entered information
+- Health and fitness data like history, achievements, Workout and Activity calibration data, and user-entered information

 - iPhone apps that you installed on your Apple Watch